obsidiandynamics/brumby/README.md

     .with_rand(CaptureMut::Owned(StdRand::default()));

-// simulate top-N rankings for all runners for runner in 0..probs.len() {
+// simulate top-N rankings for all runners
+// NOTE: rankings and runner numbers are zero-based for runner in 0..probs.len() {
     println!("runner: {runner}");
     for rank in 0..4 {